Who We Are

 What We Do

-Goodwill SWPA provides a broad array of employment-related education and workforce development programs and services for people with physical and mental disabilities and other special needs.
+Goodwill SWPA provides a broad array of employment-related education and workforce development programs and services for people with physical and intellectual disabilities and other barriers to employment.

 As one of the largest and most diverse social and human service organizations in the region, Goodwill serves thousands of people each year.
 Additionally, Goodwill helps thousands of individuals find jobs annually.